epinowcast/epidist/README.md

-Alternatively, you can use the [`remotes` package](https://remotes.r-lib.org/) to install the development version from Github (warning\! this version may contain breaking changes and/or bugs):
+Alternatively, you can use the [`remotes` package](https://remotes.r-lib.org/) to install the development version from Github (warning! this version may contain breaking changes and/or bugs):

 ``` r